 To treat purpura, doctors must determine its cause.
-Purpura that does not lower platelet levels (nonthrombocytopenia) has a range of causes and risk factors, including:
+Purpura that is not associated with lower platelet levels (nonthrombocytopenic purpura) has a range of causes and risk factors, including:

-- Disorders and infections present from birth that cause abnormalities in blood vessels or blood production, such as Ehlers-Danlos syndrome and rubella.
+- disorders and infections present from birth that cause abnormalities in blood vessels or blood production

 Purpura with a lowered platelet count (thrombocytopenia) has a number of potential causes: